 Teemu Arina is a technology expert, selected as Top 100 Most Influential People in IT in 2016 by TIVI and Speaker of the Year in 2017 by Speakersforum Finland.
-He is an expert in digital transformation of humanity and health.
-Since the age 16, he has lectured in universities, companies, and consulted government organisations.
+He is an expert in the digital transformation of humanity and health.
+Since the age of 16, he has lectured in universities, companies, and consulted government organizations.

 The Biohacker’s handbook from the outside